Natural Disasters and Severe Weather

 Confined space danger

-Disasters may create dangerous conditions in buildings called confined spaces.
+Disasters may create dangerous conditions in confined spaces.

 For example, water damaged and hazardous materials left behind may make the air in a basement or enclosed room hazardous.
 Also building damage may block entry and exits or expose other dangers.